-Steps for Creating a Positive Onboarding Experience for New Employees
+Steps for Creating a Positive New Employee Onboarding Experience

-In the talent management universe, the new employee orientation and mainstreaming process are known as “employee onboarding.”
-Keeping in mind that you never get a second chance to make a first impression, your business should make absolutely sure that new hires feel welcomed, valued, and prepared for what lies ahead during your new employee orientation or onboarding process.
+In the talent management universe, the new employee orientation and mainstreaming process are known as employee onboarding.
+Keeping in mind that you never get a second chance to make a first impression, your business should make sure that new hires feel welcomed, valued, and prepared for what lies ahead during your new employee orientation or onboarding process.

-The following four key points will help you get your newest team members on track, up to speed and “on board” so they can start contributing to your success as soon as possible.
+The onboarding process should help get your newest team members on track and up to speed so they can start contributing to your success as soon as possible.

 Familiarity Breeds Contentment

 A friend recently married into a large family and was overwhelmed with the sea of new faces, names, and relationships.
 To ease her transition, a well-meaning uncle prepared a set of flashcards, complete with photos, names, hometowns, and professions.
 Thanks to his efforts, she knew that the woman making the tearful toast at the wedding was her mother-in-law’s first cousin.

 A similar approach will help familiarize new hires with the corporate family tree and could help avert embarrassing situations such as the new hire who asks a stranger for help with the fax machine, only to discover later that he was the CFO.